jhj0517/jhj0517/README.md

 - **Android:** I am proficient in developing Android apps using Java and Kotlin.
 I have experience in developing apps with modern architectural patterns such as MVVM, and integrating third-party libraries such as Retrofit, RxJava, and Dagger.

+- **Flutter:** I have some experience developing apps using Flutter.
+The pattern I'm familiar with is the Provider pattern.
+I like to use third-party libraries like SQFLite and Dio.

 ## My Projects

 - [Dlib Face Parsing WebUI](https://github.com/jhj0517/Dlib-Face-Parsing-WebUI): This project aims to provide a user-friendly Web UI that allows for easy automatic parsing of faces and saving of each facial part as an individual image, as well as saving the parsed images as a .tif file that can be easily viewed in GIMP on a layer-by-layer basis.